PaulKennett/LeafRange/README.md

 ## Features

-* better range estimate in large friendly numerals (this estimate is not stupidly optomistic at the start of the drive)
+* range estimate is in large friendly numerals (this estimate is not stupidly optomistic at the start of the drive)
+* range estimate is not stupidly optimistic at the start of your journey (which usually when you most want it to be rational).
+You won't see the range estimate drop 10 km after driving the first 1km like the built-in Guess-O-Meter does.
 * range estimate does not disappear when the battery dips below 20% (to be replaced by the flashing ---).
 You get an accurate range estimate down to 0 km.
 However; there's no buffer below that - so you can't drive another 10 km on "empty" like in a petrol car.
 * range chart that shows how well the estiimate matches reality (stores jouurney data in EEPROM over multiple drives)
 * shows battery pack temperature in Centigrate (more understandable than the temp "bars") when the battery is cold or hot